thegostep/solidity-create2-example/README.md

 # Solidity `CREATE2` Deployer

+This library is a minimal utility for deploying ethereum contracts at detereministic addresss using `CREATE2`.
+It allows for contracts to be deployed at the same address on all networks.

-> Javascript deployer for contracts with [`CREATE2`](https://github.com/ethereum/EIPs/pull/1014) opcode released in the [Constantinople](https://github.com/paritytech/parity-ethereum/issues/8427) update for Ethereum.
+[`CREATE2`](https://github.com/ethereum/EIPs/pull/1014) opcode was released in the [Constantinople](https://github.com/paritytech/parity-ethereum/issues/8427) update for Ethereum.

 ## Example Usage